DanielRamsgard/comp423-course-notes/docs/tutorials/rust-setup.md

 #### Notice

-The reader is expected to run be using the Bash shell whether they are on MacOS, Linux, or Windows.
+The reader is expected to running the Bash shell whether they are on MacOS, Linux, or Windows.

 #### Diretory Setup